 3.1.3.1 Physical landscapes in Middle and Far East

 Key idea Specification content

-The Middle and Far East have a An overview of the location of major upland/lowland areas and river
+The Middle and Far East have a range of An overview of the location of major upland/lowland areas and river systems.

-range of diverse landscapes. systems.
+diverse landscapes.

 3.1.3.2 Coastal landscapes